Most people with a form of parkinsonism have idiopathic Parkinson’s disease, also known as Parkinson’s. Idiopathic means the cause is unknown.

 - walk – to see whether there’s a reduction in the natural swing of your arm or in your stride length and speed

 - speak – to see if your voice is soft or lacks volume

-The specialist will also look at your:
+The specialist will also look at and ask you about your:

 - face – to see if there is a ‘masked’ look or if you have difficulty with facial expressions

 - limbs – to see if you have a tremor, any stiffness (rigidity) or slowness of movement